 Leave usage or balance will not be a factor in offering or assigning employees overtime.
-However, employees in a leave status may be offered but not mandated to work overtime until they return to duty, unless they are needed for an uniforeseen emergency.
-Overtime in conjunction with leave usage in the same day/pay period is permitted ated
+However, employees in a leave status may be offered but not mandated to work overtime until they return to duty, unless they are needed for an unforeseen emergency.
+Overtime in conjunction with leave usage in the same day/pay period is permitted ared

 Employees on Military Leave under 5 U.S.C.
 6323(a) or Court Leave under 5 U.S.C.
-6322 are employees to the same compact of they would have otherwise received but for their absence on military or court leave, including overtime duty.
+6322 are employees in the same compensation of their absence on military or court leave, including overtime duty.
 This overtime duty must be regularly scheduled overtime work which would have otherwise required the employee to work overtime.